 At 30 June 2022, an impairment loss of \$2,154,000 was recognised to reduce the carrying value of the investment to its recoverable amount, which was determined with reference to the Group's share of the present value of forecast cashflows expected from the investment.
 An after-tax discount rate of 15% and a terminal growth rate of 2.5% was used in performing the assessment.
+No reasonable changes to any of the assumptions used would have had a material impact on the resultant impairment loss.

-■ Significant accounting policy - Investment in associate
+Significant accounting policy - Investment in associate